Cartier

 How to Pronounce Cartier

 Our model has identified 3 different pronunciations for the name Cartier.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 67.6% confident that Cartier is pronounced as KAHR-tee-er.
-The next most likely pronunciation is kahr-tee-AY, at 21.6% confidence.
+Our model is 67.6% confident that Cartier is pronounced as KAHR-tee-er, which has 3 syllables.
+The next most likely pronunciation is kahr-tee-AY, at 21.6% confidence, with 3 syllables.

 KAHR-tee-er (3 syllables)